Nacho223/TheyArebillionsBackupService/README.md

 # They Are Billions Backup Service
 Windows Service that autobackups save folder each time the game modifies a file.
-It saves everything in Documents\My Games\Fuck Numantian Games\Saves
+It saves everything in "Documents\My Games\Fuck Numantian Games\Saves" ordered by DateTime, so you can roll back to the moment you want.

 Installation: